-Mental 381 Healti Revolution is fought on two fronts, one outside, one inside.
-We won't be able to over-throw capitalism util we heal ourselves and each other, and we won't be able to finish healing ourselves and each other without overthrowing capitalism.
-Don't mistake the struggle in the streets for the only struggle, or misunderstand the time we must take to nurture ourselves and one another as a distraction from it Healing is a form of revolution, just as revolution is a form of healing, and doing what it takes to heal yourself can be truly revolutionary.
+Mental Health 381 Revolution is fought on two fronts, one outside, one inside.
+We won't be able to overthrow capitalism until we heal ourselves and each other, and we won't be able to finish healing ourselves and each other without overthrowing capitalism.
+Don't mistake the struggle in the streets for the only struggle, or misunderstand the time we must take to nurture ourselves and one another as a distraction from it.
+Healing is a form of revolution, just as revolution is a form of healing, and doing what it takes to heal yourself can be truly revolutionary.